openstack/ironic/doc/source/admin/drivers/ilo.rst

 .. note::
    HTTPS is strongly recommended over HTTP web server configuration for security enhancement.
 The ``ilo-virtual-media`` boot interface will send the instance's configdrive over an encrypted channel if web server is HTTPS enabled.
+However for ``ilo-uefi-https`` boot interface HTTPS webserver is mandatory as this interface only supports HTTPS URLs.

 Enable driver
 =============